-Although the reasons may be differ, they share a common theme.
+Although the reasons may vary, they share a common theme.
 Midwives have a strong desire to give women more options and control over their bodies.
 As health care costs increase, patients are looking to natural medicine as an alternative.
 Midwifery is no exception.

 Midwifery schools offer comprehensive, rigorous curriculums.
-Students learn the midwifery practice from soup to nuts—family planning, childbirth, postpartum and newborn care.
+Students learn the midwifery practice from before conception to after the birth—family planning, childbirth, postpartum and newborn care.
 Some programs also incorporate nurse practitioner courses.

 Midwives tend to have a natural propensity to foster relationships with others; a degree program will hone a student’s practical skills and teach them the best ways to support patients.